alvin0808/alvin0808.github.io/_projects/4_project.md

 1. Dense Bitmask (A):

-   - A boolean array of size G^3 marking whether each grid coordinate is covered by any voxel.
+   - A boolean array of size G^3 (G=2^n, where n is the maximum subdivision level) marking whether each grid coordinate is covered by any voxel.
    - Acts as a global occupancy mask for the grid, enabling O(1) checks of whether a location is valid.

 2. Compact Index Table (B):